Lucas-C/dotfiles_and_notes/misc/Software_Engineering/OpenSource.md

 Les solutions open-source sont utilisées par 78% des entreprises sondées, et 66% envisagent d'abord les solutions open-source (Black Duck report 2015)

-> I always assumed, (as had the rest of the world) that the OpenSSL team was large, active and well rsourced Steve Marquess
+> I always assumed, (as had the rest of the world) that the OpenSSL team was large, active and well resourced Steve Marquess

 64% of top Github open-source projects have a 1-2 truck factor (1-2 developpers are critical to those projects)